hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

          #
          # Backend API management
          #
-         # Do not change as the port is fixed in JupyterHub install
+         # Do not change, as the port is fixed in the JupyterHub install
          #
          WODBEAPIURL: http://{{ WODBEFQDN }}:8000
          #